seutje/LatentNoise/DEVLOG.md

 - Added accessible positive/negative feedback buttons and a live status indicator to the HUD with responsive styling for desktop and mobile layouts.
 - Updated the renderer to manage feedback availability, ARIA pressed states, and keyboard shortcuts while emitting structured interaction events.
 - Connected the app layer to the adaptive feedback controller with availability listeners, debounced submissions, and status recovery messaging; verified with `npm run lint` and `npm test`.

+## 2025-10-30 - Adaptive BYOM Sessions
+- Added an Adaptive tab to the BYOM drawer with live reward metrics, enable/disable controls, and a nudged-model export action wired to toast notifications.
+- Extended BYOM app handlers to manage session lifecycle, nudge model weights in response to feedback batches, and refresh active playback with updated biases.
+- Persisted reinforcement history/versioned weights in IndexedDB with backward-compatible sanitization; updated manager imports/exports accordingly and reran `npm test -- --coverage`.